-Bi 499 Apologetics & Worldview (3) Min 402 MC: Worship/Relationships 3 (1) Ph 200 Themes in Western Thought (3) Mu 507 The Christian Musician (1) Min 401 MC: Marriage/Cults 3 (1) MT 302 Choral Conducting (2) Mu 305 History of Music III (3) SM 492 Church Music Practicum (0) SM 491 Church Music Practicum (0) Bible Elective (300/400-level) (2) Com 410 Oral Communication for the Professions (3) Math/Computer or Science Elective (3) Music Elective (1) Ministries Elective (2) Senior Principal (1) Philosophy or Psychology Elective (3) Electives or Minor (1) Senior Principal (1) Total Credits: 16 Electives or Minor (1) Total Credits: 16
+Bi 499 Apologetics & Worldview (3) Min 402 MC: Worship/Relationships 3 (1) Ph 200 Themes in Western Thought (3) Themes in Western Thought (3) Mu 507 The Christian Musician (1) Min 401 MC: Marriage/Cults 3 (1) MT 302 Choral Conducting (2) Mu 305 History of Music III (3) SM 492 Church Music Practicum (0) SM 491 Church Music Practicum (0) Bible Elective (300/400-level) (2) Com 410 Oral Communication for the Professions (3) Math/Computer or Science Elective (3) Music Elective (1) Ministries Elective (2) Senior Principal (1) Philosophy or Psychology Elective (3) Electives or Minor (1) Senior Principal (1) Total Credits: 16 Electives or Minor (1) Total Credits: 16

+1 Six credits of secondary applied are required of all church music majors:
-1 Voice principals must elect piano until the secondary piano examination is passed.
-Students who pass the exam prior to the sixth semester may continue with piano or take Hymn Improvisation to fulfill these credits.
-Orchestral Instrument principals must elect piano until the secondary piano examination is passed.
-Students who pass the exam prior to the fourth semester may continue with piano or take Hymn Improvisation.
-Orchestral Instrument principals also require two credits of voice.
-Piano principals must take two credits of Hymn Improvisation, two credits of organ and two credits of voice.
-Organ principals must take two credits of piano, two credits of Hymn Improvisation and two credits of voice.
-2 Women will replace with a 1 credit music elective.

-Women will replace with a 2 credit ministries elective.

-$[\]cdot \ \, \text{For students considering advanced degrees in the Seminary, an additional semester of Greek is recommended.}$

-Church Music candidacy will be determined by the student passing a platform test in his applied principal near the midpoint of his or her program.
+- Orchestral Instrument principals must elect piano each semester until the secondary piano exam is passed (typically after four semesters) and the remaining two credits should be fulfilled with secondary voice.
+If the exam is passed early and the two credits of secondary voice are completed, the remaining credits may be in any secondary applied. - Organ principals must take two credits of piano, two credits of hymn improvisation and two credits of voice. - Piano principals must take two credits of hymn improvisation, two credits of organ and two credits of secondary voice. - Voice principals must elect piano each semester until the secondary piano exam is passed (typically after four semesters) and the remaining two credits should be fulfilled with hymn improvisation.
+If the exam is passed early and the two credits of hymn improvisation are completed, the remaining credits may be in any secondary applied. - 2 Women will replace with a 1 credit music elective. - 3 Women will replace with a 2 credit ministries elective. - $\cdot \ \ \text{For students considering advanced degrees in the Seminary, an additional semester of Greek is recommended.}$ - Church Music candidacy will be determined by the student passing a platform test in his applied principal near the midpoint of his or her program.